 Assessment of, as and for learning is an integral component of a child's schooling K-6.
 At Holy Cross student assessment consists of collecting, analysing data and providing feedback to increase learning gains.
-Teachers are regularly collecting and analysing data to support and plan for the diverse needs of our students.
+Teachers are regularly collecting and analysing data to support and plan for learning needs of our students.
 Assessments include set class assessments as well as whole school assessments.
-In Years 3 and 5, students participate in the state-wide NAPLAN Assessments.